 - 328 to 330: 40 Conquest Commendations + 170 FP-1 Stabilizers + 40 Daily Resource Matrix + 57,800 Credits

-Overall, it will cost you around 800 FP-1 Stabilizers which is about 20 rounds of Red Reaper total, and 170 Daily Resource Matrix, which is about 6 planets worth of dailies.
+Overall, starting at 324, it will cost you around 1,050 FP-1 Stabilizers which is about 25 rounds of Red Reaper total, and 235 Daily Resource Matrix, which is about 8 planets worth of dailies.

-Once you have an overall item-rating of 324, and you have your blue 330 earpiece, you can unlock Hyde & Zeek and complete their quest!
+Once you have your blue 336 earpiece, you can unlock Hyde & Zeek and complete their quest!

 - Start by getting and equipping a full set of empty moddable gear, weapon and offhand equipped. you can easily get a set in the Supplies section from the Adaptive vendor.

-- Equip what have available or can get for your Relics, Earpiece, and most important, Legendary Implants.
+- Equip what have available or can get for your Relics, a new Earpiece, and most important, Legendary Implants.

 - Next, look at your Accuracy stat in your Character Sheet (Details).
-You want to reach as close to 2694 accuracy as possible, aka 110% accuracy, for non-PvP content.
-So start buying and equipping the yellow accuracy enhancements “[Advanced Initiative Enhancement 96]” until you reach 110% accuracy on the Details sheet (scroll down in the sheet), so you never miss an enemy.
+You want to reach as close to 2694 accuracy as possible, aka 110% accuracy, for non-PvP content if you are a Damage character.
+So start buying and equipping the yellow accuracy enhancements [Proficient Enhancement 103]” until you reach 110% accuracy on the Details sheet (scroll down in the sheet), so you never miss an enemy.
 Note your bracers and Belt can’t have enhancements.
-I needed about five accuracy enhancements.
+I needed about four to five accuracy enhancements.

 - The rest of your stats you can put into crit.
 The may mean an enhancement, or augments.